camipeludero/studylofi/README.md

 I included Draggable React Librabry in order to make everything draggable and improve UX

+## 📱Mobile friendly

+Altought this app was created thinking about desktop first, it also works on mobile devices!
+Now we can enjoy studiolofi everywhere 🥳

 ## This will continue...

 I'm planning on adding more cool stuff on this app so stay tuned for more!🥰